IBM Cloud Docs

 Backing up your instance by using the API

-To backup your App ID instance by using only the management API, write a script to send a request to the App ID API to generate files that contain the setup information for your App ID instance.
+To backup your App ID instance by using the management API, write a script to send a request to the App ID API to generate files that contain the setup information for your App ID instance.
 Store these files in a secure location because they are required to restore the App ID instance in a secondary region.

 Define the settings of your backup based on the setup in your App ID instance, such as what is needed for your use case.
 For example, in the following scenario, you configure your App ID instance with the following settings: